0%

 8. Content Performance

-Measuring metrics like pageviews, average time on page, and social shares can indicate how well your content performs.
+Measuring metrics such as page views, average time on page, and social shares can indicate how well your content performs.

 9. User Engagement

-Metrics like pages per session and average session duration can show visitors’ engagement with your content.
+Metrics such as pages per session and average session duration can indicate visitors’ engagement with your content.

 10. Local SEO Metrics

-If your business focuses on regional markets, metrics like Google My Business impressions, local keyword rankings, and customer reviews are essential.
+If your business focuses on regional markets, metrics such as Google My Business impressions, local keyword rankings, and customer reviews are crucial.

 Monitoring and Reporting

-Monitoring these metrics and KPIs often involves using a combination of tools, including, but not limited to, Google Analytics, Google Search Console, and specialized SEO software like SEMrush or Ahrefs.
+Monitoring these metrics and KPIs often involves using a combination of tools, including, but not limited to, Google Analytics, Google Search Console, and specialised SEO software like SEMrush or Ahrefs.

-These tools can help you measure and understandably visualize these metrics, often in real time.
+These tools can help you measure and understandably visualise these metrics, often in real-time.

 Setting Targets and Benchmarks